AgoraIO-Community/Agora-Conversational-AI-Coding-Assistant/README.md

-# 🎯 AI Coding Assistant - Conversational AI Demo
+# 🎯 Agora Conversational AI - Coding Assistant Demo

 A powerful Next.js application featuring real-time voice interaction with an AI coding assistant powered by Agora Conversational AI.
 Talk to the AI and watch it generate HTML/CSS/JS code that renders live in your browser!